Horses Are Not “Its”

 They also use other subtle but misleading and often dangerous terminology.

 However, this does not have to do with just slaughter horses.
 All horses are routinely referred to as “its”.
-Just about any modern day article or report you read involving horses refers to them in that way.
+Just about any modern day article or report you read involving horses refers to them in that very way.

 I also notice that people who comment on blogs and in various social media — people who love horses — referring to horses as “its”.